asuc-octo/berkeleytime/backend/README.md

 #### Start mongoDB with docker-compose

 - Make sure you have docker installed on your machine
-- Run `docker-compose up`
+- Run `docker-compose up` to start the containers

-This will spin a mongoDB instance locally, you can also add in the future other stuff like redis, elastic search ...

 - Run `docker-compose down` to remove the running containers

+> This will spin up a mongoDB instance locally, you can also add in the future other stuff like redis, elastic search ...
+> If using docker doesn't appeal you, feel free to install mondoDB manually or to use a service like mongoDB Atlas instead.

 #### Start server for development